astronomer/astro-docs/enterprise/v0.23/09_resources/01_release-notes.md

 ### Support for Airflow 1.10.15

-[Airflow 1.10.14](https://github.com/apache/airflow/releases/tag/1.10.14) was built to make the migration and testing process as easy as possible.
-[Airflow 1.10.15](https://github.com/apache/airflow/releases/tag/1.10.15) was subsequently released with additional bug fixes and improvements, and is what we recommend as the latest "bridge" release to Airflow 2.0.
+[Airflow 1.10.15](https://github.com/apache/airflow/releases/tag/1.10.15) comes with a suite of enhancements and bug fixes that follow [Airflow 1.10.14](https://github.com/apache/airflow/releases/tag/1.10.14), which was released in December of 2020 to make the migration to [Airflow 2.0](https://www.astronomer.io/docs/enterprise/v0.23/customize-airflow/upgrade-to-airflow-2) as easy as possible.
+If you haven't migrated to Airflow 2.0 yet, you _must_ upgrade to Airflow 1.10.14+ first.

 Specifically, Airflow 1.10.15 includes the following changes: